Lubuntu: Lubuntu 21.10

 Lubuntu 21.10 is a standard release that was released on 14 October 2021.

 This release uses the LXQt 0.17.0 desktop, based on Qt 5.15.2.
 Unlike Ubuntu 21.10, which moved to a snap package, Lubuntu retained the .deb package for the Firefox browser for this release.

 A Full Circle magazine review concluded, "Lubuntu 21.10 is a good, solid release without any bad points.
 With its well-polished LXQt desktop, it is smooth, intuitive and easy to use."

 Lubuntu 22.04 LTS

-Lubuntu 22.04 LTS is a long term support release, released on 21 April 2022 and will be supported for three years until April 2025.
+Lubuntu 22.04 LTS is a long term support release, made on 21 April 2022 and will be supported for three years until April 2025.

 This releases employs the LXQt 0.17.0 desktop, based on Qt 5.15.3.
 It introduces the use of the Firefox web browser as a snap package, as the .deb package was removed from the Ubuntu repositories.
 Other changes include the deletion of the Trojitá email client, the K3B CD/DVD burning application and the fcitx input method framework.

 A review in Debug Point noted of this release, "overall, a perfect update of Lubuntu since the last LTS version, considering the latest LXQt desktop with the latest Qt support, new installer, Discover software manager and underlying applications."

 Lubuntu 22.10

-Lubuntu 22.10, an interim release, that was made on 20 October 2022.
+Lubuntu 22.10, an interim release, was made on 20 October 2022.

 This release uses LXQt 1.1.0, which is based upon the Qt 5.15.6 toolkit.
 It also has the Calamares 3.3 Alpha 2 installer, Linux kernel 5.19 and new artwork.

 A review by Jeff Siegel in DistroWatch concluded that Lubuntu 22.10 is, "a top-notch and professional distro that doesn't get in the way.
-In this, I think Lubuntu has found a niche currently filled by Chromebooks, but for users who want more privacy and more control over their system -- and who don't want to pay for new hardware.
+In this, I think Lubuntu has found a niche currently filled by Chromebooks, but for users who want more privacy and more control over their system – and who don't want to pay for new hardware.
 Lubuntu is more nimble than a low-end Chromebook, less irritating to use, and installation bears no comparison to Google's Chrome OS brain whacking."

+Lubuntu 23.04

+Lubuntu 23.04 is an interim release that was made on 20 April 2023.

+This release comes with LXQt version 1.2.0, based upon Qt 5.15.8, with a few components from LXQt 1.2.1.
+PipeWire replaces PulseAudio as the audio system controller and Picom is the new X compositor, enabled by default.
+It continues to use the Calamares 3.3 Alpha 2 installer.

+Support for Lubuntu 23.04 ended on 25 January 2024.

+Lubuntu 23.10

+Lubuntu 23.10 is an interim release that was made on 12 October 2023 and supported for nine months until July 2024.

+It notably features LXQt 1.3.0 and Qt 5.15.10, with a backports repository featuring LXQt 1.4.0 released on 16 November 2023.